limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 ![3ad896c0.png](/assets/images/posts/bankrobber-htb-walkthrough/3ad896c0.png)
 </a>

 Long story short, the program is susceptible to a command injection vulnerability, after 32 bytes of string input.
-Prior to that, I\'ve already copied `nc.exe` over to `C:\users\cortin\appdata\nc.exe`, so we'll launch a reverse shell from there.
+Prior to that, I've already copied `nc.exe` over to `C:\users\cortin\appdata\nc.exe`, so we'll launch a reverse shell from there.

 <a class="image-popup">
 ![966210fe.png](/assets/images/posts/bankrobber-htb-walkthrough/966210fe.png)